Sarijen/ST7567-C-driver-for-RP2040/README.md

 # ST7567 driver for RPi Pico (RP2040)
 This driver allows you to control ST7567 LCD using SPI with the RP2040.
 Made to easily test functionality of the display or be [integrated as a library to your project](#integrating-into-your-codebase)

-> Keep in mind that this driver may not be stable, its still in development
+> Keep in mind that this driver may not be stable, it s still in development

 # Features
 - Clearable and easily writable framebuffer
-- Drawing lines, rectangles, circles and individual pixels
+- Drawing various graphics
-- Drawing built-in or custom fonts
+- Drawing built-in or custom bitmap fonts
 - Displaying bitmap images
 - PWM dimmable backlight